bvn-architecture/FuturesForum/src/_posts/2015-05-28-00-futures-forum.md

 ## What to pack? ##

-* swimmers for dolphin feeding
+* swimmers for dolphin feeding (wet clothes)
-* tuxedo for pecha kucha
+* warm clothes (the evenings are cool!)
 * toothbrush
+* Phone charger cable
+* camera
+* ID for flying (Your ID, not anyone else's.
+It needs to have the same as your booking.)

 ## What *not* to pack? ##